Automatic Image-Level Morphological Trait Annotation for Organismal Images: Experiments

 Additionally, we do a qualitative analysis of the morphological trait descriptions generated by both approaches (Figure~\ref{fig:multiple_img}).
 Using a single image often leads to trait descriptions that overfit to idiosyncratic visual details of that instance, frequently summarizing multiple anatomical regions, as seen in the example where both the legs and abdomen are described together.
 This broad coverage can dilute trait precision and obscure what is taxonomically distinctive.
 In contrast, prompting the model both with multiple images and latent-specific regions encourages it to extract traits that are visually consistent across specimens.
 This consensus constraint filters out incidental details and leads to more focused, high-precision descriptions (\textit{e.g.}, isolating just the leg features).
 As shown in Figure \ref{fig:multiple_img}, the multi-image setup yields a concise and taxonomically meaningful output, isolating traits with clearer morphological grounding and higher inter-image agreement.

 \paragraph{SAE Quality.} We investigate the sparse autoencoder's inherent tradeoff between reconstruction error and sparsity and its downstream impact on morphological trait generation (Table~\ref{tab:sae-tradeoffs}).
 Specifically, we compare performance across varying values of the sparsity regularization coefficient ($\alpha$), which controls the $L_0$-sparsity of the latent representation.
 We observe that lower sparsity (\ie, smaller $\alpha$, larger $L_0$) consistently yields better performance across both values of the normalized frequency threshold $t_{\text{freq}}$ (Figure~\ref{fig:sparsity_rating}).
-This setting results in lower mean squared error (MSE), indicating improved input reconstruction.
-Importantly, reduced sparsity increases the number of activated latents per image, thereby improving trait coverage and recall in the final description set.
+We hypothesize that reduced sparsity activates a broader set of latents per image, providing richer and more stable part proposals that better cover insect anatomy and reduce missed discriminative regions, which in turn improves the quality of the resulting trait descriptions.

 \paragraph{SAE Filtering.} We analyze the effect of the normalized frequency threshold $t_{\text{freq}}$ on the trait throughput using \num{1000} input images and sparsity coefficient ($\alpha$) = $4e-4$.
 We observe that increasing $t_{\text{freq}}$ leads to a progressive reduction in the number of retained latent features (Table~\ref{tab:sae-filtering}).
 This results in the selection of only the more consistently activated latents across a taxon, effectively narrowing the subset of input images that contribute to trait descriptions.
 Thus, $t_{\text{freq}}$ acts as a precision–recall knob: lower values yield broader trait coverage but more noise, while higher values emphasize dominant, taxonomically stable traits.